parsashafizade/GitHub-Portfolio/Premium/README.md

 ## About

-I’m **Parsa Shafizade**, a Mobile Application Developer focused on building practical digital products from idea to implementation.
+I’m **Parsa Shafizade**, a Mobile Application Developer focused on building practical digital products with **Flutter**, **product thinking**, and **AI-assisted development**.

-My primary focus is **cross-platform mobile development with Flutter**, supported by product thinking, software engineering fundamentals, backend understanding, APIs, databases, and AI-assisted development workflows.

-I approach development as more than implementing screens or features.
-I care about understanding the problem, making deliberate product decisions, building maintainable systems, shipping usable solutions, and improving them through iteration.
+I’m interested in the full path from understanding a problem to designing, building, testing, and continuously improving the software behind it.

 <br />